 • If anything happens to the owner, the company may not continue to operate.
 Whereas, if incorporated, the company will continue to operate in the absence of the owner.

-Our advice to anyone just starting out; is to weigh the benefits of incorporating.
-Losses are inevitable in the beginning, and how long someone will stay in business for is not always easily determined.
+When just starting out; it's good to weigh the benefits of incorporating.
+Losses are inevitable in the beginning, and how long someone will stay in business is not always easily determined.
 Once established and making steady profits over a few years, then go ahead and incorporate, if it is beneficial.
-So, before making this decision, always speak to a financial professional and see what would be the best option for you!
+However, before making this decision, feel free to contact us or your financial professional and see what would be the best option for you!